-The Goldsmith Press & Rare Type Collection is a unique letterpress facility that includes thousands of hand-carved wood letters, antique printing presses, papermaking materials and bindery equipment.
+This unique letterpress facility includes thousands of hand-carved wood letters, antique printing presses, papermaking materials and bindery equipment.
 The wood type was created circa 1900 for Metropolitan Showprint, a New England advertising company.
-The Austin Peay State University Center of Excellence for the Creative Arts and the Department of Art purchased the Metropolitan collection in 1997.
-The refurbished letterpress studio was named for Arthur Goldsmith – retired librarian, book collector and longtime Clarksville resident.
-The Goldsmith Press was established to create an interdisciplinary self-publishing facility on the campus of Austin Peay for students, faculty, visiting artists and community members. / / / / / The press was realized through the hard work and inspiration of it's director and founder Cynthia Marsh.
+The Austin Peay State University Center of Excellence for the Creative Arts and the Department of Art purchased the Metropolitan collection in 1997 and named the press for Arthur Goldsmith – retired librarian, book collector and longtime Clarksville resident.
+The Goldsmith Press was established to create an interdisciplinary self-publishing facility on the campus of Austin Peay for students, faculty, visiting artists and community members.
+The press was realized through the hard work and inspiration of it's director and founder Cynthia Marsh.